Molly (fastener)

 The name Molly was formerly trademarked but is now often used in generic reference.
-Other names used for this same general type of fastener include hollow-wall anchor and hollow-door anchor, sometimes with design variations but always with the same design theme of expansion via deformation as the screw is tightened.
-The name drywall anchor sometimes is used in a way that includes both mollies and plastic deformable anchors, and sometimes it is used to distinguish the plastic type (wall plugs) from mollies.
+Other names used for this same general type of fastener include hollow-wall anchor and hollow-door anchor, sometimes with design variations but always operating on the same princple of expansion via deformation as the screw is tightened.
+The term drywall anchor covers a range of hollow-wall fasteners, including Mollies, toggle bolts, deformable plastic wall anchors (including wall plugs), and self-drilling threaded wall anchors.